Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Broadcast, Multiple-Access, and Interference Channels

-The number of secure DoF for $K$-user Gaussian IFCs ($K\geq 3$) has been addressed in \cite{Koylouglu08}, \cite{Koylouglu09}, \cite{IFCYener09}, and it was shown that under very strong interference, positive secure DoFs are achievable for each user in the network.
-More precisely, for the case of $K$-user SISO Gaussian interference channel with confidential messages, where each node has 1 antenna and each transmitter needs to ensure the confidentiality of its message from all non-intended receivers, a secure DoF of
+The SDoF of various multiuser networks described in Sections~\ref{sec:BC_MAC_IC}-\ref{sec:Relay} are summarized in Table~\ref{table_SecureDoF}, and generally rely upon the principle of interference alignment (IA) for achievability \cite{Jafar09}.
+For example, the number of secure DoF for $K$-user Gaussian IFCs ($K\geq 3$) has been addressed in \cite{Koylouglu08}, \cite{Koylouglu09}, \cite{IFCYener09}, and it was shown that under very strong interference, positive secure DoFs are achievable via IA and channel extension.
+The $(K \times L)$ $X$ network comprises $K$ transmitters that each wish to communicate with $L$ receivers, and each of the receivers wishes to receive messages from all $K$ transmitters, and the SDoF is achieved via random binning and IA \cite{Jafar08}.

-is almost surely achievable for each user \cite{Koylouglu09}.
-The achievablity is obtained by interference alignment and channel extension \cite{Jafar09}.
-Moreover, for the case of $K$-user SISO Gaussian interference channel with an external eavesdropper, each user can achieve